ampotos/dynStruct/README.md

 ### Navigation
 The navbar on top allow you to switch between the different data dynStruct can display.
-Blocks and access are raw data from data gatherer (but more readable than console ouput of the gatherer and with search fields).
+Blocks and accesses are raw data from data gatherer (but more readable than console ouput of the gatherer and with search fields).
 Structures contain structures recovered by dynStruct.py and the structures created by the user if any.
 Download header allow you to download a C style header with the actuals structure (similar to ./dynStruct.py -e or ./dynStruct.py -c).

 ### Blocks and Access
-The detailed view of blocks display blocks informations, all access made in this block and a link to the corresponding structure if any.
+The detailed view of blocks display blocks informations, all accesses made in this block and a link to the corresponding structure if any.
 ![Block detailed view] (http://i.imgur.com/sNhQBMQ.png)

 ### Structures